Arbitrage pricing theory: Mechanics

-Difference between the capital asset pricing model
+Comparison with the capital asset pricing model

 The APT along with the capital asset pricing model (CAPM) is one of two influential theories on asset pricing.
 The APT differs from the CAPM in that it is less restrictive in its assumptions, making it more flexible for use in a wider range of application.
 Thus, it possesses greator explanatory power (as opposed to statistical) for expected asset returns.
 It assumes that each investor will hold a unique portfolio with its own particular array of betas, as opposed to the identical "market portfolio".
 In some ways, the CAPM can be considered a "special case" of the APT in that the securities market line represents a single-factor model of the asset price, where beta is exposed to changes in value of the market.

 Fundamentally, the CAPM is derived on the premise that all factors in the economy can be reconciled into one factor represented by a market portfolio, thus implying they all have equivalent weight on the asset’s return.
 In contrast, the APT model suggests that each stock reacts uniquely to various macroeconomic factors and thus the impact of each must be accounted for separately.

 A disadvantage of APT is that the selection and the number of factors to use in the model is ambiguous.
 Most academics use three to five factors to model returns, but the factors selected have not been empirically robust.
 In many instances the CAPM, as a model to estimate expected returns, has empirically outperformed the more advanced APT.

 Additionally, the APT can be seen as a "supply-side" model, since its beta coefficients reflect the sensitivity of the underlying asset to economic factors.
 Thus, factor shocks would cause structural changes in assets' expected returns, or in the case of stocks, in firms' profitabilities.

 On the other side, the capital asset pricing model is considered a "demand side" model.
 Its results, although similar to those of the APT, arise from a maximization problem of each investor's utility function, and from the resulting market equilibrium (investors are considered to be the "consumers" of the assets).